 (7) The output table shows the output of the execution or any error message obtained when executing.

 (8) The text of the question always appears on the left in a blue background.

-In general, the result is only visible to the person who sent the test and not to the person who answers it, although some questionnaires could give the option to see the results report.
-In these cases the report will be available on the main page of the candidate (who can go to there after finishing the test)
+In general, the results are only visible to the person who sent the test and not to the person who answers it, although some questionnaires give the option to see the results report.
+In these cases the report will be available on the main page of the candidate (which you can access after finishing the test).

 n = 5